Velocidex/velociraptor-docs/content/knowledge_base/tips/setup_keycloak.md

 possibly adding complexity to it.

 In this simplified setup we have two hosts, with DNS names `keycloak.local` and `velociraptor.local`.
-Substitute your DNS names where aplicable.
+Substitute your DNS names where applicable.
 The two hosts don't need to be on the same network but the Velociraptor host needs to be able to DNS-resolve the name of the Keycloak server and reach it on port 443.
 It's not necessary that the Keycloak server be able to resolve the Velociraptor